teaghan/playlab-courses/README.md

      - Preview your content in real-time

 4. **Share Your Course**
+   - Under the "Course Details" you can **make your course Open Source by making it "Open to All"**
    - Copy the course URL to share with students
    - Students can access the course using the URL
    - Export course materials for offline use